PLAYCO: THE WORLD ON STAGE

 PLAYCO INTERNSHIP OPPORTUNITIES

-The Play Company is accepting applications for its Fall 2019 Internship Program in the areas of Producing, Marketing, Literary and Development.
+The Play Company is accepting applications for its Spring 2020 Internship Program in the areas of Producing, Marketing, Literary, Development, and Special Events.
 Our Internships offer excellent opportunities for emerging arts professionals to gain practical, hands-on experience in a professional and inclusive theatre setting.
 With mentoring from our staff, interns will collaborate on a diverse array of projects, and our goal is to provide tools & resources that enable interns to grow into qualified professionals in the field.

-We are currently seeking interns in the following areas:
+We are currently seeking interns in the following areas for Spring 2020:

 This arts management internship focuses on developing skills in theatre production and general management.
-Reporting to the Managing Director and General Management Fellow, the Producing Intern will learn valuable skills involved in producing a full scale production including contracts management, researching and securing production materials, union relations, accounting practices, and liaising between artistic, technical, and administrative members of the production team.
-This intern will also learn skills involved with managing a small Off Broadway company.
+Reporting to the General Management Fellow and working closely with the Managing Director, Founding Producer, and Director of Producing, the Producing Intern will learn valuable skills involved in producing a full-scale production including contracts management, researching and securing production materials, union relations, accounting practices, and liaising between artistic, technical, and administrative members of the production team.
+This intern will also learn skills involved with managing a small Off-Broadway company.

 - Collect and process all artistic and crew paperwork including contracts, time sheets, deal memos, tax forms, and other required materials.